A Quintessential Social Public Space

-A readable and engaging people-focused book about high streets — Marc Furnival, Issue 128, Autumn 2013, Urban Design
+A readable and engaging people-focused book about high streets — Marc Furnival, Urban Design, Issue 128, Autumn 2013

-With his fine-grained analysis of the design and use of three Massachusetts streets, Vikas Mehta reveals the particular qualities of road way, sidewalk and building frontage that together create vibrant public spaces – for people and for businesses. — Karen A. Franck, New Jersey Institute of Technology
+With his fine-grained analysis of the design and use of three Massachusetts streets, Vikas Mehta reveals the particular qualities of road way, sidewalk and building frontage that together create vibrant public spaces – for people and for businesses. — Karen A. Franck, Professor, School of Architecture and Department of Humanities, New Jersey Institute of Technology

 Introduction 1.
 A Ubiquitous Urban Space for People 2.
 The Street Evolving: A Brief Social History 3.
 Everyday Social Behavior as a Basis for Design 4.
 Three Streets 5.
 Sociable Streets: A Typology of Social Behaviors 6.
 Needs for Social Behavior on Streets 7.
 Making Sociable Streets: Guidelines and Application Appendices